osg-htc/operations/docs/troubleshooting/repository-scripts.md

         24551 24549 23455  Jan 15 /usr/bin/python /usr/bin/mash osg-3.1-el5-release -o
         24552 24551 23455  Jan 15 /usr/bin/python /usr/bin/mash osg-3.1-el5-release -o

-1. If there are *mash* processes that started on a previous date or more than 2 hours ago, it is best to remove their corresponding process groups (PGID, highlighted above):
+1. If there are *mash* processes that started on a previous date or more than 2 hours ago, it is best to remove their corresponding process groups (PGID above):

         :::console
         root@host # kill -TERM -23455